-We were founded in 1995 by the late Chief Rabbi Cyril Harris and Philanthropist/Businessman Dr Bertie Lubner.
-Initially, the day to day needs of children was a priority but soon after, the organisation evolved into one focused on overall development.
+We were founded in 1994 by the late Chief Rabbi Cyril Harris and Philanthropist/Businessman Dr Bertie Lubner.
+Initially, the day to day needs of children was a priority but soon after, the organization evolved into one focused on overall development.
 Renamed MaAfrika Tikkun and later Afrika Tikkun, our approach was refined and reformulated into the Cradle to Career 360° model.
-This Model is aimed at providing education, health and social services to young people and their families through centres of excellence in South African townships.
-Our main goal is to create a sustainable future for the youth of South Africa and the credibility of this cause won the support of the organisations Patron-in-Chief in memoriam, Nelson Mandela.
-Since then, we have built 4 centres of excellence across Gauteng and 1 in the Western Cape.
+This Model is aimed at providing education, health and social services to young people and their families through centers of excellence in South African townships.
+Our main goal is to create a sustainable future for the youth of South Africa and the credibility of this cause won the support of the organizations Patron-in-Chief in memoriam, Nelson Mandela.
+Since then, we have built 4 centers of excellence across Gauteng and 1 in the Western Cape.

 PATRON-IN-CHIEF NELSON MANDELA IN MEMORIAM

 After a visit to a Tikkun project in Orange Farm in 1999, President Nelson Mandela said that he had “seen a miracle” and, offered to become the Patron-in-Chief.